loristissino/RoboThree/README.md

 ## History

-Release 0.01: little more than a proof-of-concept.
+* Release 0.01 (December 2nd, 2015): little more than a proof-of-concept.

+* Release 0.10 (December 20th, 2015): first big refactoring, with more structured object oriented patterns.